mfafinski/mfafinski.github.io/_posts/2017-9-18-Besieged.md

 ![Liberation of a City](/images/corpses.jpg)

 Higher up we can, through an arch, catch a glimpse of the city proper and its buildings.
-There, on the right the structure with an apse could be a church.
+There, on the right, the structure with an apse could be a church.
 Above the walls we see tall figures that look like elders.
 They might be the leaders of the city or the protector-saints that have taken care of the defenders.
 Now, content, they gaze upon victory.
 This part is missing the front columns that would have obscured the view but maybe also included more figures representing the civilians.

 ![Liberation of a City](/images/saints.jpg)